Don't B Sharp, Don't B Flat, Just B Natural

 To simplify: One key up from A on the piano is A#.
 One key down from B is Bb.
 Notice that A# and Bb are the same note.
 We call this kind of note an Enharmonic, explained soon.

 Before, we labelled the placeholder between natural notes as 'steps'.
-We now see there is a half step before the sharp or flat note, and another half step after the sharp or flat note.
-So there's a whole step between the natural notes (except bc,ef).
+Let's now view it as a half step before the sharp or flat note, and another half step after the sharp or flat note.
+That makes a whole step between the natural notes (except bc,ef):

 Scales are important, because they use notes in a way that sound pleasant to the ear.
-There are many different types of Scales, but we will focus on just one, called the Major Scale.
+There are many different types of Scales, but our focus is the Major Scale.

 It's the type of scale that is used in most music today, and sounds like the musical phrase, 'Do Re Mi Fa So La Ti Do'.
 We would have a Major Scale, if we were to play: